andrewblum/recommended-problems/README.md

 This my personal list of recommended problems to do for interview preparation.
+Aim to be able to do mediums in < 30 mins.
+NOTE:
+- A problem often has valid approaches other than the category it's under.
+- The fact there is a category at all is often a large hint that you would not normally have.

 # Graphs
 - https://leetcode.com/problems/number-of-islands/